-Join Michael Sullivan for an in-depth discussion in this video ASP.NET MVC: Working with models and forms, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video ASP.NET MVC: Working with models and forms, part of Learning ASP.NET.

 …We'll continue with our tour creation form from the last video, and take a look…at how to customize the client and…server side validation by adjusting our model properties.…We'll also get a chance to see how the model…is actually passed to the controller when the form is submitted.…So in this form that was just generated for us.…If we click Create, we get messages that say length and price are required.…That might seem odd to you that it only complains about those two fields, but…the reason is that the other fields in my model are strings, which can be null.…

 And a Boolean which is false by default.…But length is an inch and price is…a decimal, neither of which accept null values.…You'll have built in server side validation.…But if you try to enter an invalid value…for Length or Price now, you'll notice that what…you're seeing is actually client side validation, which is…provided for us automatically using the jQuery validate library.…If I want to change this behavior at all, I can do…that by going to Visual Studio, and editing my model class.…